semaphore-protocol/semaphore/packages/proof/README.md

 const message = "Hello world"
 const scope = "Semaphore"

+// snarkArtifacts not provided
-const proof1 = await generateProof(identity1, group, message, scope)
+// so they will be automatically downloaded (see https://github.com/privacy-scaling-explorations/snark-artifacts) const proof1 = await generateProof(identity1, group, message, scope)

 // You can also specify the maximum tree depth supported by the proof. const proof2 = await generateProof(identity2, group, message, scope, 20)

-// You can also override our default zkey/wasm files (@zk-kit/semaphore-artifacts), that are otherwise automatically downloaded. const proof3 = await generateProof(identity3, group, message, scope, 20, {
+// You can also override our default zkey/wasm files const proof3 = await generateProof(identity3, group, message, scope, 20, {
     wasm: "./semaphore.wasm",
     zkey: "./semaphore.zkey"